 Golden Days in Præstø, history brought to life.

-Visit Præstø from the 10th. to the 12th of September 2021 and experince Golden Days in Præstø.
+Visit Præstø the second weekend of September and experince Golden Days in Præstø.

 Golden Days in Præstø is a festival celebrating the creation of the picturesque market town Præstø.
 After more than 200 years of destruction and poverty due to wars, fires and plague, the little town was completely devastated by the start of the 19th century.
 But new conditions for farming and trade in combination with inventions of modern technology completely changed the circumstances.
 The farmers became self-employed and constituted a market.
 At the same time inventive merchants established their trade from Præstø.